Rohit-coder01/Brain_Tumor_Detection_Using_DL/README.md

 Model type: CNN (Keras .h5)

-Accuracy:97%~99% (based on your dataset — update as needed)
+Accuracy: 97%~99% (based on your dataset — update as needed)